iosefa/pixltsnorm/docs/installation.md

 pip show pixltsnorm
 ```

-Note, to use the `earth-engine` modules, you will need to separately install ...
+Note, to use the `earth_engine` modules, you will need to separately install ...

 ---